Raltyro/PT-FSPRO-Recreation/README.md

 # Pizza Tower FMOD Studio Project Recreation
-This project/tool aims to make a improvement/fixes to the Piza Tower sounds and to make modding sounds easier by just opening this with FMOD Studio instead of using other unofficial tools, allowing for any custom events/sounds/groups/etc to be able being added in the game!
+This project/tool aims to make a improvement/fixes to the Pizza Tower sounds and to make modding sounds easier by just opening this with FMOD Studio instead of using other unofficial tools, allowing for any custom events/sounds/groups/etc to be able being added in the game!

 ## Opening the project
 First of all, the program that needs to open this is [FMOD Studio](https://www.fmod.com) (which what Pizza Tower uses for it's sounds), it's free!
 It need to be the version above than 2.02.12.
 And ofcourse, you'll need to have a knowledge on how to use FMOD Studio to modify